Rahul-Kumar-prog/Autotwt/README.md

 ```

-### what you will going to see upcoming furutre features
+Upcoming Features
-- Schedule you posts.
+- Schedule your posts.
-- Add Linkedin Platform
+- Add LinkedIn integration.
+-
 ## Build locally
-If you want to Use it. you can use it locally on you system. by running the following commands.
+If you want to use it locally on your system, run the following commands:

-Run the following command:
+Clone the repository:

 ```sh
 git clone "repository_url"
 cd Autowtwt
 ```
-Create a .env file in the Root directory
+Create a .env file in the root directory:
 ```sh
 touch .env
 ```
-Run the Frontend.( it will run on localhost:3001)
+Run the frontend (it will run on localhost:3001):
 ```sh
 pnpm run dev
 ```
-Start the Backend
+Start the backend:
 ```sh
 cd apps/backend/
 air